-According to Limayem, Hirt, and Cheung (2007), habit is the extent to which people tend to perform behaviors automatically through learning.
+According to Limayem et al. (2007), habit is the extent to which people tend to perform behaviors automatically through learning.
 Habit is equivalent to automatic.
 If a person's behavior is repeated many times, it becomes habitual and automatically reminds them whenever they intend.
-In studies of Isradila and Indrawati (2017), and Ngo and Le (2017), habit is the factor directly influencing customer reuse intention.
+In studies of Isradila & Indrawati (2017) and Ngo & Le (2017), habit is the factor directly influencing customer reuse intetion.
 Thus, hypothesis H7 is suggested as follows:

-H7(+): Habit positively impacts on reuse intention of customers
+H7(+): Habit positively impacts on reuse intention of customers.

 2.4.
-Research model
+Research Model

-Based on the above hypotheses, the research model is proposed in Figure 1.
+Based on above hypotheses, the research model is proposed in Figure 1.